mikemaccana/powershell-profile/README.md

 Use [this up to date, secure Windows OpenSSL build](https://indy.fulgan.com/SSL/).

-The popular 'Shining Light' Windows OpenSSL is an unsigned binary downloaded over an insecure connection - I've offered to help fix this and the author has no intention of remedying the situation.

 ### For host, dig and other DNS tools

 Download [Bind 9 for Windows](https://www.isc.org/downloads/).
 Extract the zip and run `BINDinstall.exe` as Administrator.
 Select 'Tools Only'.